Harvey Russell

 Harvey Holmes Russell (January 10, 1887 – January 8, 1980) was a Major League Baseball player.
 Russell played for the Baltimore Terrapins in 1914 and 1915.
 He batted left and threw right-handed.

+Russell was in the United States military during World War I. He served as a doughboy in France.

 He was born in Marshall, Virginia and died in Alexandria, Virginia.